 Health & Safety

 Fiona acts exclusively for Defendants in criminal proceedings.
+She is currently instructed in relation to a number of ongoing investigations including those following the Grenfell fire and the Didcot Power Station collapse.
 She acts for all types of employer from major corporations to small family run businesses.
 She acts for companies and individuals (including directors).
 She has particular knowledge of the transport industry (aviation; rail; surface transport and underground); construction (including Building Regulations; lifting operations and work at heights); retail (including manual handling and layout of car parks); leisure (including swimming pools); manufacturing; glass and glazing; agriculture; packing; care homes; carbon monoxide; fire safety and legionella.
+Her previous cases include R v Balfour Beatty Rail Infrastructure Services Ltd EWCA Crim 1586 where there was a reduction in the fine imposed for the section 3 breach following the Hatfield rail disaster.

 Fiona also acts for both Claimants and Defendants in most aspects of personal injury and fatal accident claims.
 She is experienced in all types of motor fraud claims including exaggerated; contrived; staged; slam on; low speed impact and phantom passengers.
 Her personal injury cases include employer’s liability; occupier’s liability; highways claims; claims against schools and holiday claims.
 She acts in occupational disease claims including claims for occupational asthma and mesothelioma.